 The Company has adopted the use of three economic scenarios (base, upside and downside scenarios).
-As at 31 December 2019 there were 5 scenarios, however for the purpose of aligning with industry practice the number was reduced to 3 in 2020.
-This has not impacted ECL as the 5 scenarios were just combined into 3.
 The scenarios and the weightings are derived using external data and together with management judgement.
+Below is a summary of assumptions and forward-looking information used as at 31 December 2021, together with the sensitivity analysis per scenario:

+Scenarios Macroeconomic factor: property price moves 1 year Scenario probability ECL before probability weighting ECL sensitivity to 1% increase in scenario probability

+Adverse Scenario -38% 15% 354,609 3,546

+Base Scenario 0% 75%

+Upside Scenario 5% 10% - -

+Weighted / Total -15% 100% 53,191

+\ Company's probability weighted price move compared to Savill's forecast of +3% in 2021, see Savill's website, mainstream residential forecast data

 Below is a summary of assumptions and forward-looking information used as at 31 December 2020, together with the sensitivity analysis per scenario:

 Scenarios Macroeconomic factor: property price moves 1 year Scenario probability ECL before probability weighting ECL sensitivity to 1% increase in scenario probability

 Adverse Scenario -40% 15% 235,129 2,351

-Base Scenario -10% 80%
+Base Scenario -10% 80% - -

 Upside Scenario 0% 5% - -

 Weighted / Total -14% 100% 35,191

-^{} Company's probability weighted price move compared to Savill's forecast of +3% in 2021, see Savill's website, mainstream residential forecast data

-Below is a summary of assumptions and forward-looking information used as at 31 December 2019, together with the sensitivity analysis per scenario:

-Scenarios Macroeconomic factor: property price moves 1 year Scenario probability ECL before probability weighting ECL sensitivity to 1% increase in scenario probability

-Scenario 1 -40% 2% 547,010 5,470

-Scenario 2 -30% 4% 142,990 1,430

-Scenario 3 -10% 50% - -

-Scenario 4 0% 34% - -

-Scenario 5 5% 10% - -

-Weighted / Total -7% 100% 16,660

 Due to the specific profile of the Company's loan book, which consists mainly of real estate loans, only one economic variable is incorporated in the scenarios - the forecasted movement in property prices (house price / commercial property indices).
-The index movement used as at 31 December 2020 ranges from +5% for the upside scenario to -40% for the worst downside scenario.
+The index movement used as at 31 December 2021 ranges from +5% for the upside scenario to -38% for the worst downside scenario.
 Other indicators such as GDP were considered but not used as the Company does not provide unsecured lending.